Turkey Calling: Mastering The Cluck

 Frequently Asked Questions

-What is the difference between a cluck and a cut call?
+What is the difference between a turkey cluck and a putt?

-A recommended decoy setup involves placing a feeder hen decoy about 20 yards away from a main group (strutter and sitting hen).
-Angle the feeder hen to create a more natural, spread-out appearance in the field.
+When using a cluck call, consider decoy placement.
+A strategy involves placing a feeder hen decoy about 20 yards away from your main group of decoys (like a strutter and sitting hen) at an angle.
+This creates a more natural, spread-out appearance in your spread.

 More Hunting & Outdoors Videos You Might Like